 R.P.
-MacIntyre is a fiction writer and editor.
+(Rod) MacIntyre is a fiction writer and editor.
 He has also worked in radio, television and theatre.
-He travels extensively giving his performance-like readings and workshops across Canada.
-He was born in Saskatoon, Saskatchewan (1947) graduated from the University of Saskatchewan (1971) and presently makes his home in La Penita de Jaltemba, Nayarit, Mexico with his partner, Sharyn.
+He travels extensively performing readings and workshops across Canada.
+He was born in Saskatoon, Saskatchewan (1947) graduated from the University of Saskatchewan (1971) and presently makes his home in Christina Lake, B.C.
+Canada and La Peñita de Jaltemba, Nayarit, Mexico with his partner, Sharyn.
 They have ridden by motorcycle from sea to sea, playing golf along the way.

 Click on Book Titles for previews and reviews

 "McGee gives you what you'd like to know; MacIntyre gives you what you need to know."

 Description: This workshop focuses on what an editor looks for when reviewing a fiction manuscript and offers a perspective on the kinds of tools available to evaluate a work-in-progress.

 In my professional writing career, I do much more than sit in front of the computer staring at a blank screen trying to figure out what key to hit next, I also work as a fiction editor, a job that can be tedious, terrifying and fun—sometimes all in one M/S. I have edited more than thirty books over a ten-year period and read dozens of manuscripts for potential publication.
 If there’s one major difference between an experienced writer and an emerging writer, it’s that the experienced writer knows how to “sweat the big stuff.”
 Not that “the little stuff” isn’t important—it is, but spelling, punctuation, syntax and style are merely cladding for the structure beneath.
 That’s where the story is.
 Somebody once said that “voice is everything,” but really, you can have all kinds of voice and still not have a story.
 Structure is everything.